leonardopivetta/iot_laptiming/README.md

 - Go (for the backend)
 - Firebase account (for the database)
 - Protobuf compiler (for the protobuf files) (not required if you use the precompiled files)
+- Python to compile protobuf files into nanopb files

 ## Hardware configuration
 ### Pit entry/exit